edemaine/coauthor/README.md

   * Replies to replies inherit the public/private state of their parent.
   * Superusers can see all the messages and change them between public and private.

-  * Private messages can @-mention another user (via `@username` in the body) to allow them to see and jointly edit the message.
+* Private, unpublished, or deleted messages can **@-mention** another user (via `@username` in the title or body) to allow them to see and jointly edit the message.
+Note, however, that permissions are not inherited by
-    Note, however, that permissions are not inherited by children: replies will also need to @-mention other users to give them access.
+  children: replies will also need to @-mention other users to give them access.

 * **Email notifications** for subscribed threads, clustering together all updates since the last email, with a maximum lag a specified number of